Ad882/Secure-Bank-Application/README.md

 ⚠️ **Warning**: Before running the code, make sure the library *OpenSSL* is installed on your computer. ⚠️

-On Linux:
+On Linux: \n
 <sup>
-sudo apt-get update
+> sudo apt-get update
-sudo apt-get install openssl
+> sudo apt-get install openssl
 </sup>